piotrjwegrzyn/eeprom-presenter/README.md

 # eeprom-presenter
-Simple container with command to show EEPROM on interface
+Simple container with commands to list optical interfaces and show EEPROM on them.

 ## How to build on any Linux
-Prepare EEPROM files for interfaces and move them to `eeproms` (remove default `eth1` folder before).
+Prepare EEPROM files for interfaces and move them to `eeproms` (remove default `eth0` folder before).

 **Note**: folders' names in `eeproms` directory should reflect network interfaces' names (what is not cover here).